RQ vs Celery for Python

 Operational Overhead & Observability

 Metrics exposure and distributed tracing differ significantly.
-Celery ships with mature OpenTelemetry and Datadog integrations.
-It automatically propagates trace context across task boundaries.
+Celery ships with mature OpenTelemetry and Datadog integrations that automatically propagate trace context across task boundaries.
 RQ requires custom middleware to inject trace IDs into job payloads.
-Graceful shutdowns and heartbeat intervals demand careful tuning.
-This prevents false-positive task failures during rolling deployments.

 # Celery Flower: Production startup with authentication and metrics